How B2B sales have been affected during COVID-19

-In many cases, the products and services that are the need of this crucial will be served first, at least in a short time.
+In many cases, the products and services that are the need of this crucial time will be served first.
 The B2B companies which are still selling the products that are not considered essential during this time will have to face some serious disasters in the next few months.
 It is not going to work if they continue doing hard sales or become aggressive with sales and marketing touchpoints, which will ultimately come off as insensitive sales.
 Instead of that, B2B must be consultative while offering solutions and deals and show compassion.
 It may not increase their revenue but it will definitely help them to maintain relationships, which will turn beneficial when the situation will become normal.
-There are some tactics that B2B companies must adapt to survive with the ongoing outbreak.
+There are some tactics that B2B companies must adapt to survive during the ongoing outbreak.

 Be conscious of shifts in teams and managing morale.